shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 Hello there!

 We're excited for you to try out VERS. ☺️ VERS normally takes 3 people to run (1 live actor and 2 players), but with some window juggling you can walk through the experience on one computer.
-For individual evaluation, we recommend following these steps:
+We recommend following these steps:

 1. In a new window, go to **[versproject.net/newroom <i class="fas fa-external-link-alt external-icon"></i>](https://versproject.herokuapp.com/newroom)**.
 This creates a new show and opens its Actor Panel.
 2. Hover over the volume icon <i class="fas fa-volume-up"></i> at the top and click the mute button <i class="fas fa-volume-mute"></i> to mute the Actor Panel's sound.